Mindscape

 sisters, who got their brother another wife.

-you did nothing, just wasted more than a decade of
+nothing, just wasted more than a decade of your

-had emptied several glasses of beer and was tearing
+emptied several glasses of beer and was tearing open

-open a second cigarette pack.
-That was not refuge,
+a second cigarette pack.
+That was not refuge, but I

 because God is infinite wisdom.
 So, in every